slemanz/ADVANCED_EMBEDDED_C/TDD/testing_way/README.md

 well-documented code.
 By methodically addressing each test, you build a reliable system incrementally.
 The LedDriver is now complete, with all features implemented and verified.

+### The Final Review

+Before declaring a module complete, always step back to review the code and tests for cleanliness and completeness.
+In the LedDriver, the production code is in good shape: functions are short, names are clear, and magic numbers have been eliminated.
+However, some magic numbers remain in the test code.
+This is a conscious trade-off—keeping these values visible in tests can enhance readability and serve as direct documentation of the expected behavior.
+The decision to refactor further is a judgment call based on whether the code's clarity or maintainability is at risk.

+As the design evolved, so did the testing strategy.
+Early tests relied on checking the raw `virtualLeds` variable, while later tests used the higher-level query functions like `IsOn` and `IsOff`.
+This shift suggests an opportunity to refactor tests for consistency, perhaps using query functions more broadly.
+However, it remains crucial to retain some tests that verify the exact bit patterns written to the hardware, ensuring low-level correctness.
+The balance between these approaches depends on the project's needs and the team's standards.

+This LedDriver example provided a hands-on look at TDD in action.
+The test list evolved naturally, with new tests added as understanding deepened and others completed or adjusted.
+This adaptability is a strength of TDD, allowing you to respond to insights gained during development.

+TDD requires discipline, but over time, the rapid feedback and confidence it provides become addictive, transforming how you approach coding and design.